-Dato' Lim, aged 60, a Malaysian, is a Non-Independent Executive Director and has been a board member since July 1, 1974.
+Dato' Lim, aged 61, a Malaysian, is a Non-Independent Executive Director and has been a board member since July 1, 1974.

 Dato' Lim, a Bachelor of Arts (Hons.)
 Economics graduate has over 30 years of experience in business operations.
 He is in charge of finance, property development and plantation divisions of the Group.
-He is currently a director of Boon Siew Credit Berhad and Penang Yellow Bus Co.
+He is currently a director of several subsidiaries of Oriental Holdings Berhad, Boon Siew Credit Berhad and Penang Yellow Bus Co.
 Bhd.
+He is a member of the Risk Management Committee.